HazemAbdesamed/Crime-Analysis-SFPD/README.md

 The dashboard contains information about the number of incidents by date and time, it is possible to navigate through the hierarchy and to filter by any year, month date or day of week.
 It also contains information about the number of incidents rate grouped by category and subcategory, the number of incidents by the resolution status in a pie chart and in the map.

 ## Final thoughts
 One thing that i wanted to improve, is the resolution status of the incident.
 After reading the API docs, I'm still not sure exactly of what happens to the dataset when an incident gets resolved.
-After loading all the dataset and querying it to find any incident that has changed its resolution, the result was an empty set.
+After loading the whole dataset and querying it to find any incident that has its resolution changed, the result was an empty set.

 ![alt text](https://user-images.githubusercontent.com/48518599/218883787-631531e7-3db9-4b14-b6dc-32005c3af849.png "no incident has changed its resolution in the dataset")